USACE-Cloud-Compute/ras-runner/actions/extract/hdf/ras-extract-action.md

 # RAS-Runner: RAS Extract Action Documentation

-This document provides comprehensive documentation for the **RAS Extract Action**, which is designed to extract user-defined datasets from RAS HDF5 files following a successful model run.
+The **RAS Extract Action** is designed to extract user-defined datasets from RAS HDF5 files following a successful HEC-RAS model run.
 The extracted data can be written to more accessible formats such as JSON and Console STDOUT.
 Future support for cloud-native array stores (e.g., TileDB or Zarr) is planned.

 ## Overview